 The game of volleyball became a fashion game in the United States.
 But the game passed borders and even seas to be practiced in Canada, Japan, the Philippines, India, China and Burma at the beginning of the last century.

 Obviously, the game was also quickly established in a large number of Spanish-speaking countries such as Mexico and Cuba in 1906, Puerto Rico in 1909 or Uruguay in 1912.
 In many cases it was the military who made public the practice of sport in the different countries they visited.

 The first stage of expansion of the practice of volleyball was developed during the first two decades of the twentieth century, being in Asia and the United States where the sport of the flying ball was most developed.

 The sport already enjoyed great worldwide popularity in 1920.
 It had crossed the world and had been captivating every lover of sport of all kinds of nationalities.

 However, he needed to go one step further.
 The celebration of official competitions that gave a boost to the sport, but also the creation of a federation or body that controlled it and was in charge of directing its correct evolution.
 In 1922 took place the first American national championship, held in Brooklyn and saw the participation of 27 teams of the YMCA from 11 different states.

 Already in 1928 the first championship that admitted to any team was organized, it was the US Open.

 And it was in the 40s when the International Volleyball Federation (FIVB) was founded.
 This happened concretely in April of 1947, when fourteen Federations of different countries were united in a congress in Paris, official seat since then, to agree a definitive union under the name of FIVB.

-In 1964 the sport was played for the first time in the Olympic Games held that year in Tokyo.
+The first time the sport was played in the Olympic Games was in 1964 held in Tokyo.
 In 1965 the Volleyball World Cup was created.
 In 1967 the practice of volleyball in Africa was developed, creating the Championship of the African Continent